GoraNetwork/.github/profile/README.md

 version information fields, including: `"genesis_id":"sandnet-v1"`.

 ### Gora software
+- First update your Python packages if they are already installed!
+On nix systems it is recommended to `sudo apt update && sudo apt upgrade -y` first!
 - Start by cloning the QuickStart repository by `git clone git@github.com:GoraNetwork/developer-quick-start.git`!

 - Get Gora CLI tool : Both Gora smart contracts and Gora node are managed with Gora CLI tool.